Parrot Bite from a

 Fortunately, I managed to protect my face by quickly raising my arms.
 I became accustomed to the "duck-n-cover" reflex needed to avoid her bites.
 She caught me - while she was in flight - on the outer edge of my left wrist.
 These photos were taken 3 days after it happened.
 Apparently she wasn't happy with me because I was talking on the phone in her presence.

-We decided to post these bite pictures to show the damage that can be done by a parrot's powerful beak.
+I decided to post these bite pictures to show the damage that can be done by a parrot's powerful beak.
 When people try to warn new or prospective parrot owners of these things, it's often thought that such advice is a bit harsh.
-I ASSURE you that good advice is not harsh at all compared to having a parrot bite you, especially on your face!
+I ASSURE YOU that good advice is not harsh at all compared to having a parrot bite you, especially on your face!
 The bites shown in these photos are not an indication of how bad a bite can be.
 They can indeed be much worse.
-If I get photos that show 'meaner' bites than these, I'll be happy to post them.
-I'm not willing to TRY to get worse bites personally though. ;)

 Since Baby became such a hormonal mess she tried continually to get at my face.
-I ALWAYS had to be on my toes around her and know I could not trust her...
+I ALWAYS had to be on my toes around her and knew I could not trust her...
 EVER!
-My face - especially my nose (beak) - was always her ultimate goal, but if she can't get to that, she'll take what she can get.
+My face - especially my nose (beak) - was always her ultimate goal, but if she couldn't get to that, she would take what she could get.
 Her next choice was hands or feet.
-That seems only natural.
+It's only natural.